 Then top with the pistachios and chopped bittersweet chocolate (which is really easy to do with just a few chocolate chips)

 And don’t forget the ice cream!
-I think these cakes pair really well with some high-quality vanilla ice cream.
+This Pistachio Olive Oil Cake Recipe pairs really well with some high-quality vanilla ice cream.

-For a step-by-step demo of this recipe you can watch my video tutorial below!
+For a step-by-step demo of this recipe you can watch my Pistachio Olive Oil Cake Recipe video tutorial below!

 CLICK HERE TO SUBSCRIBE to my YouTube Channel and never miss a recipe!
 New videos posted weekly!